RennieCh/Amazon-Best-Seller/README.md

 ## Learn More

 To learn more about React, check out the [React documentation](https://reactjs.org/).\
-To learn more about the APIs used, check out the [ScrapeHero API](https://app.scrapehero.com/home) and [ASIN Data API](https://app.asindataapi.com/playground).
+To learn more about the APIs used, check out the [ScrapeHero API](https://app.scrapehero.com/home).